Lansing Board of Water & Light: System Information

 The Lansing Board of Water & Light has an electric generating capacity of 510 megawatts.
 The BWL's transmission line voltage is 138,000 volts.
 The BWL's distribution voltages are 13,200/7,620Y, 8,320/4,800Y and 4,160/2,400Y.

 The Lansing Board of Water & Light pumps an average of approximately 24 million gallons per day (MGD) from two conditioning plants through approximately 775 mi of water main.
 Maximum daily demand is on the order of 33 MGD, while the maximum hourly demand rate can be on the order of 42 MGD.
 Raw water is obtained exclusively by pumping from 124 wells located throughout the Lansing area.
-All system pressure is generated via pumping; the Lansing Board of Water & Light does not maintain any elevated water storage tanks.
+In 2024, The Lansing Board of Water & Light began construction of a 100 foot tall, 2.5 million gallon water tower in Lansing Township, which became operational in June 2026.
+Prior to the construction of the water tower, the BWL did not maintain any elevated water tanks and all system pressure was generated via pumping.

 Water Utility

 The Lansing Board of Water & Light obtains all raw water from a series of wells located throughout the city of Lansing, making it one of the few public utilities for large cities that provides water exclusively from wells.
 The city sits atop, and draws its water from, the Saginaw Aquifer, a natural, but limited, underground reservoir 4 cumi, and 550 sqmi in size.
 The raw water is pumped directly to two conditioning plants: the John Dye plant located in downtown Lansing and the Wise Road plant located on the southwest side of the city.
 At these plants, water hardness is reduced from approximately 411 parts per million (ppm) to about 85 ppm.
 The finished water is then chlorinated and fluorinated, and sent to storage prior to distribution.

 At the John Dye conditioning plant, two pumping stations draw finished water from three ground level storage facilities and pump to the distribution system.
 The Dye pump station, pumps water to the north towards Dewitt Township, Bath Township, and Watertown Township, to the west to Delta Township, and to the local distribution system.
 The Cedar Street pump station provides supplemental pumping capacity during periods of high demand.
 The Wise Road conditioning plants similarly pumps water directly into the distribution system, and generally feeds portions of Windsor Township, Delhi Township, and Alaiedon Township.

 The Lansing Board of Water & Light retail customers consist of residential, commercial and industrial customers within the service areas, totaling approximately 56,000 customers.
 Approximately 48,000 of these customers are residential, 7,000 commercial, while the remaining customers consist of industrial customers.
 In addition, the Lansing Board of Water & Light sells water on a wholesale basis to the local distribution systems in Delta Township and Meridian Township.